JennaRWest/finalproject.md/README.md

 Silber, former president and CEO of Sterling Bank in Baltimore, introduced drafts for a 6,000-seat ballpark in 2012 and said the team would pay for it by selling naming rights for $25 million.

-However, as the years passed, Silber wanted the county to fund the undertaking.
+However, as the years passed, Silber began to ask the county for funds, according to Prince William County Supervisor Pete Candland.

 The proposed new location for the P-Nats is six miles away by the shopping complex Stonebridge at Potomac Town Center.
 Prince William County would issue bonds to fund building.
 The team would pay $2.7 million annual mortgage payments over 30 years and $450,000 per year for land rental.